This post was originally published on July 13, 2018.

 When you were a kid, friendships were kinda just built into life.
 You spent hours together every day at school, you hung out in your neighborhood, you played soccer or softball together, you went to each other’s houses for play dates and sleepovers.
 Your lives overlapped in many ways.

 As an adult, your life is a lot more compartmentalized than it was back then.
 Friendships don’t just happen — you have to be intentional about developing them.
-That means putting on a friendship-building mindset.
+That means putting on a friendship-building glasses.

 Have you ever noticed how when something is on your mind or you’re about to make a big purchase, you start noticing it everywhere?
 Like, maybe you’re thinking about buying a new car, and all of the sudden you start noticing all of the features of the cars you pass?
 They were there all along, but you’re just now really seeing them.

 Friendship is the same way.
 You interact with people every day, and yet, unless you’re intentionally thinking about it, you don’t see those interactions as potential moments for building friendship.
-But if you “put on” a friendship-building mindset, you start seeing all of the opportunities around you like the friendly woman you talked to at the library.
+But if you “put on” your friendship-building glasses, you start seeing all of the opportunities around you like the friendly woman you talked to at the library.
 Or the neighbor you pass on your walks around the block.
 Or the mom you talk to at your daughter’s gymnastics practice.

 Once you notice those opportunities, challenge yourself to make the most of them.
 Ask if she’d like to go grab lunch after practice is over.
 Or invite her to your house for lunch and a playdate.
 Friendships don’t just happen — you have to be intentional about creating them.